Late 1979, somewhere on the South China Sea.

 'I know the outside, but I have no idea what was on the inside, sir.'

 'That is good news.
 I trust what I am about to tell you will never leave this room.'

 'A certain person once had a young son who committed suicide.
 Photographs of the recently deceased, as you English say, "having his way" with the then teenage boy were brought by a courier....', the Comissário used his eyes to demonstrate that he had spoken to Fu, as well as finding the receipt Kit signed therefore, he knew of Phil's mission, 'to a certain party who invited that person to a last meal....'

 'Were the photographs meant for blackmail, sir?'

 'No, that is an even more sordid element in the story.
-The deceased greatly enjoyed viewing photographs of himself doing unspeakable things...someone found them and it is possible they were brought to a another certain person to ensure that the recently departed was guilty of a horrible crime...
+The deceased greatly enjoyed viewing photographs of himself doing unspeakable things...someone found them, and it is possible they were brought to another certain person to ensure that the recently departed was guilty of a horrible crime...

 'In a land of law, a sordid criminal trial that would do no one any good would occur, but in a land of justice, a report will be made that a certain person accidently died through a food allergy; the body was cremated of course.'

 Phil gave the biggest smile of his life, and he enthusiastically shook hands with the beaming Commissioner of Police.